Advertiser Disclosure

 Final Thoughts

-The Chase Sapphire Preferred card and the Southwest Plus card are 2 of the most popular credit cards offered by Chase, but the Chase Sapphire Preferred card is superior to the Southwest Plus card in almost every way.
+The Chase Sapphire Preferred card and the Southwest Plus card are two of the most popular credit cards offered by Chase, but the Chase Sapphire Preferred card is superior to the Southwest Plus card in almost every way.

 To start off, you can earn up to 5x points with the Chase Sapphire Preferred card, while the Southwest Plus card only earns you a maximum of 2x points.
-Again, not taking into account the 10% anniversary bonus you get with the Chase Sapphire Preferred.
+And let’s not forget about the 10% anniversary bonus you get with the Chase Sapphire Preferred.
+Chase Ultimate Rewards points are also much more valuable than Southwest points.

 Every year, you can also get some statement credit benefits that further contribute to the Chase Sapphire Preferred card’s value proposition.
 That’s not to say that the 3,000-point anniversary bonus from the Southwest Plus card isn’t useful — it just doesn’t add as much value.